Permanent residence titles

 Do you have a residence permit for educational purposes?

-If you are staying to do a degree or for other educational purposes, you cannot be issued with a settlement permit or an EU long-term residence permit during your stay.
+If you are staying to do a degree or for other educational purposes, you cannot be issued with a permanent settlement permit or an EU long-term residence permit during your stay.